gfraiteur/mortality/rendered/Belgium_en.md

 1960s.

-What happened that a death rate by age group that would have been normal in 2010 now cause major disruptions of our societies?
+What happened that a death rate by age group that would have been normal in 2010 now causes major disruptions of our societies?

-An element of answer is that disruptions were imposed to prevent higher mortality, i.e. based on *expectations* of mortality and not based on historical data.
+An element of answer is that disruptions were imposed, not based on real mortality numbers, but based on *expectations* of mortality in order to *prevent* higher mortality.
 It would be more fair to judge the efficiency of political action by the *avoided* mortality rather than by the actual mortality, which means that we would need to compare actual mortality with expected mortality for the COVID-19 epidemic in Belgium.
 It will not be possible to evaluate the impact of the lockdowns until the epidemic is completely finished.
 Until such analysis is possible, we can only reason based on actual mortality.

-Historic data clearly shows both the death rate and the year-to-year deviation from the expected death rate
-have constantly decreased since the 1950s.
+Historic data clearly shows both the death rate and the year-to-year deviation from the expected death rate have constantly decreased since the 1950s.
 This constant reduction of risk may have major sociological, psychological and political implications.
-Rulers and politicians alike have instrumentalized fear for centuries to control populations, and instrumentalized victims to justify their oppressive policies and consolidation of power.
+Rulers and politicians alike have instrumentalized fear for centuries in order to control populations, and instrumentalized victims in order to justify their oppressive policies and consolidation of power.
 With an increasingly lower tolerance to the risk of dying, the political opportunity to instrument epidemics is also growing.
-This effect is amplified by the simple fact that the number of older voters is growing and politicians have a record of implementing short-sighted strategies just to win more votes.
+This effect is amplified by the simple fact that the number of older voters is increasing and politicians have a record of implementing short-sighted strategies just to win more votes.

 We have seen that 2020 can be compared to 2010 in terms of absolute mortality.
 We should also compare 2020 to past years using other
-criteria: quality of life, actuation of civic rights, possibility to die in dignity, social justice, respect of the State of Law, freedom of speech, … When last did we see similar regressions in Belgium?
+criteria: quality of life, actuation of civic rights, possibility to die in dignity, social justice, respect of the State of Law, freedom of speech, … When was the last time when we saw similar regressions in Belgium?
 We would probably need to look back to 1940-1945.

 Are we willing to live in wartime conditions to maintain a mortality under what would be acceptable just one or two decades ago?
 What it the